How to Trick Your Child to Shower

 Most children like playing with water so let them.
 On a hot day, trick your child to shower by squirting them with a water gun.
 Once your target is wet enough, continue your water fight into the bathroom.
 Let your kid reload the water gun while taking a shower.

 Allowing toys in the bathroom often makes a difference when you try to trick your child to shower.
 Let your kid bring in some waterproof toys or even those plastic containers from the kitchen.
 Temporarily forget about reprimanding your child about splashing too much water in the room until a proper showering routine is established.

-Watercolors and washable paints are great shower fun tools.
-Your child can paint on the bathroom walls with colorful and fun drawings.
+Watercolours and washable paints are great shower fun tools.
+Your child can paint on the bathroom walls with colourful and fun drawings.
 This is an enjoyable activity especially since you don’t have to worry about cleaning up afterwards.

 Go to page two for the rest of the tips to get your child to take a shower

 Trick your child to shower at night by handing glow sticks.
 Turn off the lights in the room and have a fun water show in the dark.
 Make sure to supervise to avoid any slipping accidents.

 Goggles, snorkels and floaters are great tools to use when you trick your child to shower.
 Your little tadpole will have a great time pretending to be on some beach or huge swimming pool while in the bathroom.

 Step in the shower

 Most children hate going to the shower because they are scared.
 Trick your child to shower by getting wet too.
 Stepping in the shower with your children will make shower timeless of a hassle and more of a bonding experience.
 It is best to shower in your underwear though or you might be asked endless anatomy questions.